 Temple House is one of the finest estates in the west of Ireland.
 The great house, which was remodeled in 1864, nestles in a wooded demesne, looking out over the Templars’ castle to Templehouse Lake.
 Despite its vast size this is a comfortable, welcoming family home with many original contents.
 The owners are Roderick and Helena Perceval, whose family has lived here since 1665.
 Temple House is surrounded by an area of outstanding natural beauty, with beaches, mountains and numerous sites of archaeological interest.
-It is a haven for the outdoor enthusiast, with pike fishing on a private lake and miles of lovely woodland walks.
+It is a haven for the outdoor enthusiast, with fishing on a private lake and miles of lovely woodland walks.

 A Haven For The Outdoor Enthusiast

 Temple House is a vast classical house in the Georgian style, set in the centre of a beautiful 1000 acre west of Ireland estate.
-It overlooks Temple House Lake and the 13th century castle of the Knights Templar, who owned this land in mediaeval times.
+It overlooks Temple House Lake and the 13th century castle of the Knights Templar, who owned this land in medieval times.
 The Perceval family have lived here since 1665 though the present house was built in 1864 by the owner’s forebear, who returned from China with a rich wife and an enormous fortune, and trebled the size of his home, leaving his descendants with something of a white elephant on their hands.

 Roderick & Helena are welcoming and consummate hosts taking great pride in the character of their home, north west Ireland and the special nature of Temple House Estate.